cksource/ckeditor-cs-on-premises-infrastructure/quick-start/README.md

 --keep_containers     - optional, use it to preserve created containers on exit
 ```

-**Note:** If you use different ports, then please remember to update URL endpoints after opening a sample page.
+**Note:** If you use different ports, than the default ones, please remember to update URL endpoints after opening a sample page.